jasonliu-json/android-games/phase2/README.txt

 3. Clone the project into Android Studio.
 4. Find your computer’s IP address and copy it.
 5. Open phase2/app/src/main/java/uoft/csc207/gameapplication/Utility/GameRequestService/RestApiConnector.java and replace String URL value with your IP address.
-6. Don’t forget the :8080/ suffix.
+6.  ^^ Don’t forget the :8080/ suffix!
 7. Run on Pixel 3 XL on Android 9.0 emulator.
-8. U can go make ur own account noob or i guess just type "admin" into username and u won't need a password
+8. Use "admin" for username and password is not required to login.
+Alternatively, create a new account and login.

 Credits